Incident Types

 Parent TypeSelect an Incident Type to inherit from.

 API NameEnter a unique name for use with the REST API.
-Can only contain lowercase letters, numbers and underscores.
+This can only contain lowercase letters, numbers and underscores.
 Note: This value cannot be changed after initial creation.

 DescriptionWrite a description for the Incident Type.